PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 By default `npm` will insert an `exit 1` command which would cause our test build phase to fail.
 Note that we are not advocating skipping the test phase.
 Robust unit testing is a key practice for any system's development.
 However the focus of this recipe is on constructing a build pipeline not on the content of any unit tests we might write.

-We can now add the contents of the `micro` folder into our local git repository, make the first commit, add the remote origin and push to Github.
+We can now add the contents of the `micro` folder into our local git repository, make the first commit, add the remote origin and push to GitHub.

 ```sh
 $ git add .